GSP

 Name to assign to the bundled app and spec file (default: first script's basename)

 Additional binary files to be added to the executable.
-See the --add-data option for more details.
+See the --add-data option for the format.
 This option can be used multiple times.

 A path to search for imports (like using PYTHONPATH).
-Multiple paths are allowed, separated by ':', or use this option multiple times
+Multiple paths are allowed, separated by ':', or use this option multiple times.
+Equivalent to supplying the pathex argument in the spec file.

 Name an import not visible in the code of the script(s).
 This option can be used multiple times.